$\mathbb{H}^{p,q}$-convex cocompactness and higher higher Teichm\"uller spaces: Introduction

-The last ingredient of our proof of Theorem~\ref{thm:main} is the fact, due to Seppi--Smith--Toulisse \cite[Cor.\,1.1]{sst}, that for a Gromov hyperbolic group $\Gamma$ with Gromov boundary a $(p-1)$-sphere, any $\H^{p,q}$-convex cocompact representation of $\Gamma$ into $\PO(p,q+\nolinebreak 1)$ preserves a connected maximal complete spacelike $p$-manifold in~$\H^{p,q}$.
-(This manifold is actually unique, but we do not use uniqueness.)
-This was first proved for $q=1$ (Lorentzian case) by Andersson--Barbot--B\'eguin--Zeghib \cite{abbz12}, and for $p=2$ (\ie $\Gamma$ is a surface group) by Collier--Tholozan--Toulisse \cite[Th.\,8]{ctt19} using Higgs bundle techniques.
-See also \cite{bs10,ltw,sst} for an extension to a non-equivariant setting, and \cite{lt} for a more detailed study of these $p$-manifolds when $p=2$.
+This is due in full generality to Seppi--Smith--Toulisse \cite{sst}, who constructed more specifically a connected complete spacelike $p$-manifold $M$ with $\di M = \L$ which is \emph{maximal}, in the sense that its mean curvature vanishes (see Section~\ref{subsec:max-submfd}); this $p$-manifold is unique, and so it is invariant under any subgroup $\Gamma$ of $\PO(p,q+1)$ preserving~$\L$.
+The existence and uniqueness of $\Gamma$-invariant maximal $p$-manifolds was first proved for $q=1$ (Lorentzian case) by Andersson--Barbot--B\'eguin--Zeghib \cite{abbz12} (for discrete $\Gamma$ with $\vcd(\Gamma) = p$) and Bonsante--Schlenker \cite{bs10}, and for $p=2$ by Collier--Tholozan--Toulisse \cite{ctt19} (when $\Gamma$ is a discrete surface group) and Labourie--Toulisse--Wolf \cite{ltw}.
+See \cite{lt} for a detailed study of these $p$-manifolds when $p=2$.

-Given a converging sequence $(\rho_n)_{n\in\N}$ of $\H^{p,q}$-convex cocompact representations, this provides for every~$n$ a $\rho_n(\Gamma)$-invariant spacelike $p$-manifold $M_n$, with boundary at infinity $\L_n = \di M_n \subset \di\H^{p,q}$.
-Moreover, the fact that the $M_n$ are maximal implies that the timelike distance from $M_n$ to $\partial\Om(\L_n)$ is uniformly bounded away from~$0$: see Lemma~\ref{l.eps-to-bdy}, which is based on a compactness property for non-degenerating sequences of maximal spacelike manifolds from \cite{sst}.
-Assuming the limit of the~$\rho_n$ is reductive (which we can always reduce to --- see Section~\ref{subsec:proof-main-thm}) and $p\geq 2$, we can then apply Proposition~\ref{prop:non-deg-limit}, and conclude the proof of Theorem~\ref{thm:main} by using the implication \eqref{item:geom-action-1}~$\Rightarrow$~\eqref{item:geom-action-3} of Theorem~\ref{thm:geom-action-weakly-sp-gr-basic}.

-We note that combining the implication \eqref{item:geom-action-1}~$\Rightarrow$~\eqref{item:geom-action-3} of Theorem~\ref{thm:geom-action-weakly-sp-gr-basic}, the fact that the condition $M\subset\Om(\L)$ is automatic for spacelike~$M$ (Proposition~\ref{prop:bdynonpossphere} below), and the existence of invariant maximal spacelike $p$-manifolds from \cite{sst} yields the following new characterizations of $\H^{p,q}$-convex cocompact representations (see Definition~\ref{def:weakly-sp-gr} for the notions of spacelike or weakly spacelike $p$-graph).